- General License Search

 A legal document filing charges to revoke a licensee’s probation for a violation(s) of the terms and conditions of his or her probation.

 Allows the licensee to practice as a respiratory care practitioner under terms and conditions for a set amount of time.

 - Proposed Decision

 A decision rendered by an Administrative Law Judge through an Administrative Hearing.
-A proposed decision must be adopted by the Board before it can go into effect.
+A proposed decision must be adopted by the RCB before it can go into effect.